mmiscool/SchematicCreator/README.md

 # Todo
 - PCB layout tool
-  -impliment output of data for pick and place -impliment output of image for creation of boards using a lithographic process
+  - impliment output of data for pick and place
+  - impliment output of image for creation of boards using a lithographic process